rothgar/justingarrison.com/content/blog/2020-07-23-dev-to-devrel.md

 Some of that is cultural differences at AWS and some of that is freedom and responsibility in the role to work on what I think is the most important.
 Also, a good portion of that is not having sprint planning, backlog grooming, sprint showcase, etc.

-Even though I don't feel like I've been very productive (mostly because I've been onboarding) I can see how only having a handful of recurring meetings on my calendar will help me be way more productive and focus.
+Even though I don't feel like I've been very productive (mostly because I've been on-boarding) I can see how only having a handful of recurring meetings on my calendar will help me be way more productive and focus.

 The way meetings are conducted at AWS is unlike anything I've ever experienced.
 In 3 months of meetings only 1 has had a slide deck, but that's information for a future post.